Protecting the Junction’s Look and Feel by supporting Heritage Designation to preserve its unique character

 We need residents, business owners and community groups of all kinds to step up and help with this once-in-a-generation effort to conserve the Junction’s Heritage

-• Note: The above mentioned team will work with City of Toronto Heritage Planning led by Cecilia Nin Fernandez.
+• Note: The above mentioned team will work with City of Toronto Heritage Planning led by Clint Robertson.

 Out of character development threatens the heart of the Junction.
 Cooperative action is needed now or Junction character will be lost for ever.